Burning sage — also known as smudging — is an ancient spiritual ritual.

 Classic garden sage (Salvia officinalis) is sometimes burned like white sage.
 It’s also been used to improve sleep and soothe anxiety.

-In addition to dissipating negative energy, improving mood, and strengthening intuition, smudging with sage is also thought to increase one’s focus.
+In addition to dissipating negative energy, improving mood, and strengthening intuition, smudging with sage might improve your memory and focus.

 Ridding the body, objects, and spaces of bad energy can help welcome in newer, fresher, and more positive energies.
 In a way, this could have an energizing effect and help with fatigue.

 Some sagelike species closely related to white prairie sage are also used for smudging.
 Many have documented antifatigue uses.

 For some, this may be the best of all benefits: Sage is a lovely incense with a divine aroma, pure and simple.

 It also works great as a chemical-free air freshener or odor controller.